Products of idempotents in a quaternion ring: Introduction

 More recently, related factorization problems have been studied for small matrix rings.
 In particular, Calug\u{a}reanu investigated products of two idempotents in the ring of $2$-by-$2$ matrices over a general domain in \cite{caluga}, and later examined which $2$-by-$2$ idempotent matrices can be written as products of two nilpotent matrices \cite{caluga1}.
 A characterization of singular $2$-by-$2$ matrices over commutative domains that are products of two idempotents or two nilpotents was obtained in \cite{caluga2}.

 In this paper, we study products of idempotents in quaternion rings over finite commutative local principal rings.
-Our first main result shows that, in this setting, allowing arbitrarily many idempotent factors does not enlarge the class of representable elements: every element of a quaternion ring that is a product of idempotents is already a product of two idempotents (Theorem~\ref{twoisall}).
+Our first main result shows that in this setting, the set of elements representable as a product of idempotents coincides with the set of products of two idempotents (Theorem~\ref{twoisall}).
 Using this characterization, we then determine the exact number of elements of a quaternion ring over a finite commutative local principal ring that admit such a factorization (Theorem~\ref{number}).

 The paper is organized as follows.
 In Section~2, we collect the necessary definitions and preliminary results.
 Section~3 contains the main results: we characterize products of idempotents in quaternion rings and derive an explicit counting formula for such elements.